5 trends shaping how you use credit card processing machines

 3. EMV chip card acceptance

-This chip card "trend" is closer to horizon shift than a trend, but it's got merchants actively making the transition to EMV chip card acceptance at their POS terminals.
-Adoption of chip card acceptance, and upgrading to EMV reading terminals, started growing before the October 1, 2015 fraud liability shift in the US merchants and continues on an upward pace.
+This chip card "trend" is closer to horizon shift than a trend, but it has merchants actively making the transition to EMV chip card acceptance at their POS terminals.
+Adoption of chip card acceptance, and upgrading to EMV reading terminals, started growing before the October 1, 2015 fraud liability shift in the US and continues on an upward pace.
 Credit card processing machines that are EMV-ready accept dipped, versus swiped, payments where the chip-bearing card is actually inserted into the credit card processing machine.
-With EMV cards, the customer “dips” the card into your POS terminal and leaves it there until the transaction is complete and the touchscreen instructs him or her to remove the card.
+With EMV cards, the customer “dips” the card into your machine and leaves it there until the transaction is complete and the touchscreen instructs him or her to remove the card.

 4. In-store tablet-based POS systems